Public liability insurance

 Why might I need to show I am covered?

-It is useful to have the certificate available for many aspects of running your unit.
-Some meeting places require a copy of the public liability insurance certificate before letting you hire.
-Also, you might need to show the certificate if you are holding a stand at an event.
+Some meeting places require a copy of the public liability insurance certificate before letting you hire it.
+Or you might need to show the certificate if you are holding a stand at an event.

-- If you are hiring your venue, make sure that the person who owns the venue has their own public liability insurance cover for up to five million pounds.
+If you’re hiring your venue, make sure that the person who owns the venue has their own public liability insurance cover of at least £5 million.
 You may need to sign a hire agreement with them.

-- If you are holding a joint event, you will need to check that the other organisation has a similar level of public liability insurance to Girlguiding.
+If you’re holding a joint event, you’ll need to check that the other organisation has a similar level of public liability insurance to Girlguiding.

-- If you are undertaking an activity, make sure that the activity provider has public liability insurance cover for up to five million pounds.
+If you’re undertaking an activity, make sure that the activity provider has public liability insurance cover of at least £5 million.

-- If you are asked to sign a contract to undertake activities or hire a venue, please make sure you read and fully understand the terms.
-You may be accepting liability on behalf of Girlguiding which might include duties or responsibilities not covered by our public liability insurance.
-If you have any concerns about the terms of a contract, please contact our Insurance Department.
+If you’re asked to sign a contract to undertake activities or hire a venue, please make sure you read and fully understand the terms.
+You may be accepting liability on behalf of Girlguiding, which might include duties or responsibilities not covered by our public liability insurance.
+If you have any concerns about the terms of a contract, please contact our insurance team.